Mikelodoen/Ngrok-Install/README.md

 ### Run

-Run `install` & And press enter to install
+Run `install` & And press Y to install

 ```bash